Good Enough Research

 The Homomorphism Lattice Induced by a Finite Algebra

-Data & Code
+Code

 Truth, Proof, and Reproducibility: There’s no counterattack for the codeless

-code::proof: Prepare for Most Weather Condtiions
+code::proof: Prepare for Most Weather Condtions

 Novel tools and methods for designing and wrangling multifunctional, machine-readable evidence synthesis databases